WatsonDataPlatform/E2ELab/datascientist/machinelearning/Readme.md

     g.
 Check point: after the modifications, the section code should still define a data frame variable df which is used in the notebook; the modifications should be done only for replacing  getObjectStorageFileWithCredentials with the newly generated code for the new Object Storage service

+    h.
+Save your changes (file -&gt;Save)

 #Step 6.
 Installing Software Libraries and Packages

-1. From the DSX home page go to “ML Lab Installation” in “My Recent Notebooks” section
+1.  click on the name of your project (upper left)

-2. Open “ML Lab Installation” notebook by clicking on the name of the notebook
+2. Open “ML Lab Installation” notebook by clicking on the pencil icon at the far right of the notebook name

 3. Execute every code section in the order in which the sections appear by clicking on the button ![](https://github.com/WatsonDataPlatform/E2ELab/blob/master/datascientist/machinelearning/doc/media/Execute-section.png) or by using the menu Cell&gt; Run Cells